andrewskyboss/milestone-project-02/README.md

 Following features will be used in this project:

-  - Header and footer navigations.
-Implemented in full.
-And working properly
   - Intuitive design.
-All website’s elements are known by any users.
-They knows exactly what to do on any of them.
-Navigations are in traditional places.
-Social icons are presented by their standard logos.
 Design is clear and understandable.
-  - Short description on top of the page.
-Implemented.
-Exceptions are Contact and Experience pages
+  - Designed with HTML5, CSS, JavaScript and Bootstrap.
+  - Fixed Header navigation.
+Simple and easy to navigate.
+  - Mobile navigation (sliding from the left).
+  - Clickable Header logo.
+  - Hero slider.
+To present images for users.
+  - Image Gallery with pop up light box for large preview.
+  - Location Map with clickable Markers.
+JSON objects are used for content information.
   - Contact form with CTA, to be in touch with website's owner.
-Implemented.
-Connected to the Code Institute server for demonstration purpose only.
-  - Social media icons are at the bottom of every page
+  - Social media icons are at the bottom of every page.
-  - Biography (Study and work history).
-Presented in two pages: Profile for studies and Experience for Work experience.
-Customer can choose what is more important for him.
-  - Images as a visual representatives.
-Used relevant images to demonstrate content.
-  - Embedded portfolios.
-Used iframes to embed work examples
+  - Newsletter sign up form at the bottom of every page.

 #### Implemented Features

-The project has implemented following features:
-  - Header and footer navigation.
-  - Intuitive design.
-  - Short description on top of the page.
-  - Contact form with CTA, to be in touch with website's owner.
-  - Social media icons
-  - Biography (Study and work history)
-  - Images as a visual representatives.
-  - Embedded portfolios.

-Header navigation is different on desktop and mobile versions.
+All planned features are implemented and working properly

 #### Future Features